This Isn’t What It’s Supposed to Look Like

 - Honoring your loss or baby with special rituals or memorials

 - Setting boundaries about what details you reveal to your friends/family

 - Improving your connection and communication with your partner while grieving

 - Emotionally preparing for due dates, anniversaries, and situations when you’re painfully reminded of your loss or baby

 Surviving the grief of your pregnancy or stillbirth is heartbreaking.
 You don’t have to suffer alone!

-If you’re in the Atlanta area, and would like support through this difficult time, I would be honored to honor your loss and hold your pain.
-Contact me to discuss how we can get started with counseling.
+If you’re in the Atlanta area, and would like support through this difficult time, I would be honored to hold space for you.
+Schedule your free consultation to discuss how we can get started with working together.